 Passing the Time While a Loved One Is on Hospice

 Hospice care is intended for terminally ill patients who have a life expectancy of six months or less.
 Knowing what to do with and for a dying loved one during this time can be somewhat daunting.
-Each patient and family member has their own physical and emotional abilities and preconceived notions about how this remaining time should be used.
+Each patient and family member has their own physical and emotional abilities and preconceived notions of how this remaining time should be used.
 There is a great deal of pressure to make the most of it because each moment spent together could be the last.

 Instead of focusing on quantity, hospice care enables patients and their family members to focus on the quality of this time.
 Hospice provides flexibility and understanding, allowing patients to engage in whatever meaningful activities they wish to fill their remaining days with.
 Some people are gravely ill toward the end and there isn’t much for their family to do but keep a vigil.
 Others who are more lucid and wakeful may be content quietly thinking alone or with family members, while still others might yearn for activities to do in the meantime instead of sitting idly by.
 It is important to follow the patient’s lead and offer realistic suggestions for things to fill the day, things to help them feel needed.

 It can be very healthy to read a book aloud together.
 A good book is like a garden—it needs time to grow and develop, allowing the reader to fully relax and refresh themselves in it.
 Art is another wonderful tool to help everyone deal with their emotions.
-When neither the dying individual nor their caregiver wants to talk about their feelings because they are too painful, they can close their eyes, pick up a brush or pencil and paint or draw.
+When neither the dying individual nor their caregiver wants to talk about their feelings because they are too painful, they can close pick up a brush or pencil and paint or draw.
 Sometimes their subconscious speaks to them through their art.
 And then, like the studio of an artist, the caregiver can make the room around their loved one’s bed a sacred place where imagination can gently run free, a place for their spirit to breathe.